greenelab/onboarding/source/coding_and_software.rst

    exception to this policy is this repository ("onboarding") where, in addition to the above rules, Casey must also approve the pull request.

+**Composition of Pull Requests:**
+Each pull request may contain one or more changesets.
+In keeping with good source control practice, each changeset should contain *all* changes necessary for a particular fix or update.
+In addition, each pull request should relate to no more than one functional change to the code base you are updating.
+This makes life a bit easier for the lab members you ask to review the pull request.

 **Reviewing Pull Requests:**
 We expect that all lab members will participate in review of pull requests.
 If